ankane/the-ultimate-guide-to-ruby-timeouts/README.md

     statement_timeout: 250 # ms
 ```

-or set it on your database role:
+or set it on your database role

 ```sql
 ALTER ROLE myuser SET statement_timeout = 250;
 ```

-Test statement timeouts with:
+Test statement timeouts with

 ```sql
 SELECT pg_sleep(30);